 Bloedlemoen (pronounced Blue’d Le Moon) is the first Blood Orange Gin in the world and the fruit is locally sourced from growing partners in the Cape.
 It’s a contemporary, London Dry-style gin, which is distilled using 10 botanicals through a combination of maceration and vapour infusion.
 The result is a premium, small batch gin that cuts no corners when it comes to quality and consistency, despite its humble beginnings.
 Look out for the new Bloedlemoen Amber that has just been launched.

 Here are three fabulous cocktails … try them this weekend.
 Before you start … enter our competition.
-Visit our Facebook Page Get It National Magazines, simply tag a friend in the comments section and you’ll be in the draw for a bottle of Bloedlemoen.
+Simply tag a friend in the comments section on our FB page, and you’ll be in the draw for a bottle of Bloedlemoen.
 Entries close March 2.

 30ml Bloedlemoen Gin; 12,5ml lemon juice; 15ml raspberry syrup (1 cup sugar: 1 cup boiling water cup boiling water: 10 raspberries.
 Shake to dissolve sugar then chill); 20ml egg white (yes, egg white.
 Pro tip: The lemon cooks the egg.
 Kind of.); 20ml Dry Vermouth.